zsparal/api-documentation/source/payments/recurring.rst

 * :ref:`Charging periodically with subscriptions <payments/recurring/charging-periodically>`
 * :ref:`How do webhooks for subscriptions work? <payments/recurring/subscription-webhooks>`

-For more information on how to test recurring payments, please refer to our :doc:`guide </overview/testing>` for testing the Mollie API.
+For more information on how to test recurring payments, refer to our :doc:`guide </overview/testing>` for testing the Mollie API.

 .. _payments/recurring/first-payment: